2023 Scholarships Awarded

 If you are applying for a vocational education and training Scholarship for study at TAFE or a similar registered training organisation, in a course other than a bachelor’s degree, any prior attendance at with a registered provider does not affect your eligibility.

-To be eligible for our higher education (university) scholarships for study at bachelor’s degree level you must be either a first-time tertiary student or entering the second or third year of a course you started in 2020 or 2021.
+To be eligible for our higher education (university) scholarships for study at bachelor’s degree level you must be either a first-time tertiary student; entering the second or third year of a course you started in 2020 or 2021; or a mature aged student.

-The East Gippsland Community Foundation Scholarship for 2019/2020 bushfire impacted students are designed for recent school leavers who have successfully completed year 12 within the last 2 years.
+The East Gippsland Community Foundation Scholarship for 2019/2020 bushfire impacted students are designed for recent school leavers who have successfully completed year 12 since the Black Summer Fires of 2019/2020 and also open to mature aged students in 2023.

 - Scholarships for vocational education and training (i.e., TAFE or similar), in a course other than bachelor’s degree, support full-time and part-time study.